 That’s because the Tactical 500 is also equipped with Bluetooth.
 All it takes is a press of a button on the right ear to link it with your phone.
 You can then listen to music if you want or — and this is impressive — take and receive phone calls (the Tactical 500s have a built-in microphone).

 All those extras are nice, but the most important function here — and what the Tactical 500 muffs do the best — is keeping the noise out while letting you hear what’s going on around you.
 And they do it while being remarkably comfortable to wear for extended periods of time.

 The Tactical 500s use foam ear pads rather than gel pads like some other models.
 I prefer foam, but your mileage may vary.
 There are no optional gel pads available that I’ve found if that’s they way you roll.
 The point is, these are easily the most comfortable muffs I’ve ever used.
 I’ve worn them for hours on end with no discomfort or irritation at all.

 And while it may seem like a stupid little thing, the vented headband is one of my favorite features.
-My other muffs all have solid headbands.
-That means they either press down on the button on top of your hat — which gets uncomfortable quickly — or you have to adjust the position of your hat/muffs to work around it.
+My other muffs have solid headbands.
+That means they either press the button down on top of your hat — which gets uncomfortable quickly — or you have to adjust the position of your hat/muffs to work around it.